How to view and monitor File Limits (inodes), Email Usage, Disk Usage and CPU/RAM/IO Usage

 Input/Output Usage - This specifically refers to how much data you can read/write to your disk per second.
 Things like moving files around, writing to the database, generating images, and making backups from WordPress or other CMS can increase this.

 Entry Processes - Each PHP file that's run on your site uses 1 Entry process.
-These run for a fraction of a second, so if the limit is 10 Entry Processes and each runs for 0.1 seconds, there won't be any issue with 10 people on your site at the same second.
+These run for a fraction of a second, so if the limit is 50 Entry Processes and each runs for 0.1 seconds, there won't be any issue with 50 people loading your site in the same millisecond.